 One should learn the fact that high heels are designed for special occasions, keeping in mind the adverse effect of the same.

-Occasional use of a pair of heels would do no harm, as the body in expert at managing things.
+Occasional use of a pair of heels would do no harm, as the body is expert at managing things.

-But if a constant force is present, the body tries to modify the structure itself, giving rise to complications.
+But if a constant force is presented, the body tries to modify the structure itself, giving rise to complications.
+Stay limited, stay safe!